Image courtesy of the Christian Family

 Here are some tips to help to make this experience the best it can be.

-- This is not your au pair’s vacation time!
+• This is not your au pair’s vacation time!
 It’s great that they are traveling, but if your au pair is providing child care, then they are working.
-Be sure to discuss future vacation scheduling so that you are not blindsided and your au pair gets a chance to rest.
+Be sure to discuss future vacation scheduling so that you and your au pair are on the same page.
+Remember to follow the U.S. Department of State regulations when it comes to maximum number of hours your au pair is able to work per day and per week, as well as the necessary amount of days off.

-- Consider the cultural aspect of your vacation, even if it is more about relaxation and fun than learning.
-If you’re from New Jersey and visiting California, think about the regional differences and how you can expose your au pair to those.
+• Consider the cultural aspect of your vacation, even if it is more about relaxation and fun than learning.
+If you’re from New Jersey and visiting California, think about the regional differences and how you can expose your au pair to those to promote even more cultural exchange.

 Image courtesy of InterExchange